Erzangel/kube-trino-bigdata-ece/README.md

 ## About

+This repository offers everything required to deploy a distributed data processing environment on Kubernetes over 4 virtual machines.

-This repository holds the Big Data Ecosystem project of ECE Students Luka, Cléa & Mathias.
+It has been developed in the context of a project in the Big Data Ecosystem course of ECE Students Luka, Cléa & Mathias.

 It aims to **deploy Trino in Kubernetes**, while relying on **object storage with MinIO**.